What to Wear in the Cook Islands: Outfit Guide for Rarotonga & Aitutaki

 Casual Sandals

-Dressy Sandal
+Dressy Sandals

 Sneakers